manolikalos/clustering-receipts/README.md

+# Clustering and classifying new items in receipt DataFrame

-# KBClustering.py
+## KBClustering.py

 **This script provides functions for data clustering using various techniques and associating items with clusters.
 It utilizes the sentence-transformers library for encoding textual data and the scikit-learn library for clustering algorithms.
-The script also makes use of other libraries such as pandas, numpy, matplotlib, and re.**
+The script also makes use of other libraries such as pandas, numpy, matplotlib, and re.
+It is used to treat dataframes of receipt informations.**

 ### Functions

-1. prepare_clustering(csv_path)
+**1. prepare_clustering(csv_path)**

 This function prepares the data and executes clusterings using both kmeans and agglomerative methods.